Josh Gordon added to Seahawks’ active roster, could ‘contribute’ Sunday against Rams

 Gordon will have effectively served a 16-game suspension for his eighth league or team suspension.

-He could step back into the third-receiver role this year, which has been held by David Moore, who has played 46% of the offensive snaps this year.
+He could step back into the third-receiver role, which has been held by David Moore, who has played 46% of the offensive snaps this year.
 That’s third after the 92% for DK Metcalf and 88% for Tyler Lockett.
 Rookie Freddie Swain has played 33% of the snaps.
 Hart, who had played 60 snaps overall, has been the only other receiver this season on the active roster.

-Moore has a career-high 33 receptions this season but just 367 yards, an average of 11.1 yards per catch that is far down from the 17.1 and 17.7 of the previous two seasons.
-Seattle will look to Gordon for to become another playmaker in an offense that has not been as explosive in the second half of the season.
+Moore has a career-high 33 receptions this season but just 367 yards, an average of 11.1 yards per catch that is far down from his 17.1 and 17.7 of the previous two seasons.
+Seattle will look to Gordon to become another playmaker in an offense that has not been as explosive in the second half of the season.
 Gordon had a 58-yard catch last year against Carolina in his final game before being suspended.

 Olsen had 23 receptions for 224 yards and one touchdown in 10 games before being injured.